What are Rules & Guidelines?

 Working with Rules

-- Always: contents will be included in every user message
+- Always: contents will be included in every user prompt

 - Manual: needs to be tagged through @ attaching the Rules file manually